tkforbes/ogn-receiver/docs/README.md

 This project builds a RVSS standard OGN Receiver image for a Raspberry Pi.
 The image is based on Sébastien Chaumontet's contribution to the OGN project. http://wiki.glidernet.org/downloads

-Receivers running the RVSS standard OGN Receiver image
+Receivers running the RVSS standard OGN Receiver image:

  1. can be administered remotely (optional) by ssh via mail.rvss.ca provided you have a shell account on that server.
  1. keep OGN logs on the SD card in 1.5 GB of reserved space.